 I get so many comments on my Pinterest pins that say, “Oats aren’t gluten-free!!!”
 But they are.
 They’re naturally gluten-free but the problem is that they can get contaminated in the field or during production.

-So if you’re making these cookies for someone who needs to eat gluten-free, make sure to buy certified gluten-free oats!
+So if you’re making these vegan no-bake cookies for someone who needs to eat gluten-free, make sure to buy gluten-free oats!
 I used Bob’s Red Mill Gluten-Free Organic Old-Fashioned Rolled Oats.

 If you only have quick oats, they work here, but the result is pretty different.
 They had more of a protein ball or no-bake soft granola bar texture.
 I actually made a batch with quick oats to take pictures to show you how different they look… but I ate them all before it was light enough to take pictures.
 Whoops.
 They were still delicious!
 Just different.